garethtdavies/docker-masterclass/README.md

 commands working with images can take the name of the container or the ID.
-If using the container name, note that a Docker image repository name can be used with or without a tag, however if there is more than one tag for an image's Docker repository name, the `latest` version will be assumed if not given.
+If using the container name, note that a Docker image repository name can be used with or without a tag, however if there is more than one tag for an image's Docker repository name, the `latest` tag will be assumed if not given.

 More information about repository naming and tags will be discussed in a later exercise.